jernejmarcic/RustyPlayer/README.md

 - Initial project with room for codebase improvements.
 - Limited UI features.
 - Dependency on Linux-specific tools for some features.
-- In development MPRIS support and previous song functionality.
+- In development MPRIS support
 - Used WAYYYY too much ChatGPT

 ## Technical Details